NyaaCat/NyaaStats/README.md

 # NyaaStats
-A user state page buider for Minecraft.
+A user state page builder for Minecraft.

 # How to use
 You can simply build your own web pages, just follow this instruction.